kakdeykaushik/central-limit-theorem-demonstration-in-python/README.md

-# What is Central Limit Theoram ?
+# What is Central Limit Theorem ?
 In probability theory, the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) establishes that, in many situations, when independent random variables are added, their properly normalized sum tends toward a normal distribution even if the original variables themselves are not normally distributed.

 The Central Limit Theorem states that the sampling distribution of the sample means approaches a normal distribution as the sample size gets larger — no matter what the shape of the population distribution.
 This fact holds especially true for sample sizes over 30.